leonardo-montes/AgeOfSail-NPR-Unity/README.md

 ![Screenshot of the result in Unity.](/screenshot.jpg)

-**Disclaimer:**
-I mostly wanted to implement and share the MetaTexture so I tried to comment it as well as possible to link the shader code to the original paper.
-The rest of the code, mostly the modified elements from the Rendering Pipeline, is very messy and was built for quickly to showcase possible effects.
-It might get fixed in the future though.

 **Implementation _(based on the Paper)_:**
 - 3. MetaTexture
     - [x] 3.1.
 Texture scales and blend coefficients